pmilet/domainevents/README.md

     }
 ```
+## 2. Create an instance of the DomainEventDispatcher

-To be able to publish events and subscribe to events our domain objects will use a DomainEventDispatcher instance injected into the constructor:
+From your business logic you will publish events or subscribe to events by using a DomainEventDispatcher instance.

 ```cs
   // we create the domain event dispatcher and inject it into the objects of our domain model (normally done using a IoC container)